 Many Britons still see a future in Spain – whether it’s to retire, or use a property as an investment and holiday home.

 So a lot of us would still like to migrate to the sun.
 ‘On balance, in many areas of Europe, including Spain, it’s still very much a buyer’s market,’ says overseas estate agent Trevor Leggett.
-‘We’ve been surprised by how little effect the Brexit uncertainty has had and our research shows the two main drivers are still climate and value for money.’
+‘We’ve been surprised by how little effect Brexit has had and our research shows the two main drivers are still climate and value for money.’

 Perhaps there’ll always be a place in the sun for us, after all – albeit with a little more circumspection along with the tea, digestive biscuits and Marmite.